Peak fall foliage persists through a gorgeous weekend in the Washington area

 A good chunk of Virginia is now also near and past peak, with the exception of southeastern parts of the state.

-“Throughout Virginia’s mountains, most of the leaves have now changed into their winter wardrobes or fallen,” notes the Virginia Department of Forestry.
+“Throughout Virginia’s mountains, most of the leaves have now changed into their winter wardrobes or fallen,” the Virginia Department of Forestry says.

 Despite many areas moving past peak, they note, “central and eastern roadways are worth a drive this weekend.”
-In those areas, rusty oaks are the predominant tree holding leaves but some patches of maples and other earlier-changers are still bright.
+In those areas, rusty oaks are the predominant trees holding leaves but some patches of maples and other earlier changers are still bright.

 The District itself remains near peak.
-Kyle Cotner, who runs a foliage report via email, peak color has arrived a bit earlier than last year and close to the long-term average.
+Kyle Cotner, who runs a foliage report via email, says peak color has arrived a bit earlier than last year and close to the long-term average.

 Following an eye-popping start to the season, color changes have slowed lately, per my own observations on walks with my dogs.
 The foliage season in the city does tend to be very long and spread out, running from October through November most years.